Shibli Nomani: Founding of Darul Mussanifin

 Earlier at Nadwa, he had wanted to establish Darul Musannifin or the House of Writers but he could not do this at that time.
 He bequeathed his bungalow and mango orchard and motivated the members of his clan and relatives to do the same and had succeeded.
 He wrote letters to his disciples and other eminent persons and sought their co-operation.
 Eventually one of his disciples, Syed Sulaiman Nadvi fulfilled his dream and established Darul Musannifin at Azamgarh.
 The first formal meeting of the institution was held on 21 November 1914, within three days of his death.

-Nomani’s ideology
+Death

+In August 1914 he went to Allahabad on the news of his elder brother's illness.
+Two weeks later his brother died.
+He then moved to Azamgarh.
+There he developed the basic concept of Darul Musannifin.
+He died on 18 November 1914.

+Ideology

-Nomani and Syed Ahmed wished for the welfare of Muslims, and wanted to have Western thinking and style come along with it.
-However, Sir Syed wanted to save the Muslims from the wrath of the British rulers after their active participation in the War of Independence of 1857, called the "Sepoy Mutiny" of 1857 by the British colonialist rulers, whereas, Shibli wanted to make them self-reliant and self-respecting by regaining their lost heritage and tradition.
+Nomani and Syed Ahmed wished for the welfare of Muslims and wanted to have Western thinking and style come along with it.
+However, Sir Syed wanted to save the Muslims from the wrath of the British rulers after their active participation in the War of Independence of 1857, called the "Sepoy Mutiny" by the British, whereas Shibli wanted to make them self-reliant and self-respecting by regaining their lost heritage and tradition.